xelis-project/xelis-blockchain/README.md

 |    blocks_at_height   |   Integer  |   Array of Hash  |         Save all blocks hash at a specific height         |
 |         extra         |    Bytes   | No specific type |   Actually used to save the highest topo height and TIPS  |
 | cumulative_difficulty |    Hash    |      Integer     |     Save the cumulative difficulty for each block hash    |

+## Wallet Storage

+Wallet implement a fully-encrypted storage system with following features:
+- Tree names are hashed with generated salt
+- Keys data are hashed with generated salt
+- Values are encrypted using XChaCha20Poly1305 and a random newly generated Nonce each time its saved.

+This simple system prevent someone to read / use the data without the necessary secret key.

 ## API